Frequently Asked Questions

 What sort of method do you teach?

 I don't use method books.
 Every student is different and my approach is tailored to the individuality of each student.
 Some students like to work meticulously through an exam syllabus (obviously not in the beginner years), some only want to play jazz; others want to learn to play by ear or learn chords to harmonise a song or melody line; still others want to learn how to compose their own music or write down their creative ideas.
 Whatever the aim, in general I like to ensure that all students have a thorough grounding in good technique and sound rudimentary skills.

 What are your experience and qualifications?

 I’ve been teaching in private practice for over 40 years and during that time have specialized in many different areas, including early childhood music and high school curriculum development (Steiner).
-I also hold teaching and performance diplomas from WAAPA* and the AMEB* and have served for many years on the Council of WAMTA* (the past three as President) and for many years hosted their monthly Student Forum.
+I also hold teaching and performance diplomas from WAAPA* and the AMEB* and have served for many years on the Council of WAMTA* (the past four as President) and for many years hosted their monthly Student Forum.
 I am also on the advisory committee of the AMEB*, the national committee (and currently co-chair) for the APPC* and Co-Chair of the WAPPC*.
 I have adjudicated composition and piano competitions and regularly attend local, national and Australasian conferences, both as a speaker and as a scholar in order to stay abreast of current trends in piano pedagogy.

 *WAAPA Western Australian Academy of Performing Arts